Stithians sends its sincere condolences to Her Majesty The Queen and the Royal Family on the death of The Duke of

 WELCOME TO STITHIANS PARISH COUNCIL WEBSITE

-Regrettably, due to the Coronavirus Outbreak, we had to cancel March's Parish Council Meeting which was due to take place on Tuesday 17th March and instead held a “virtual” meeting on the scheduled day where votes were conducted by e-mail.
-We anticipate that we will need to do the same for the April and May meetings and possibly more.
-The Annual Parish Meeting and Annual General Meeting may need to be rescheduled too.
+Regrettably, due to the Coronavirus Outbreak, June's Parish Council Meeting due to take place on Tuesday 16th June may be a “virtual” meeting where votes will be conducted by e-mail.
+We anticipate that we will need to do the same for the July meeting and possibly other future meetings.
+The Annual Parish Meeting and Annual General Meeting will need to be rescheduled too.
 We will endeavour to conduct the Parish business in other ways but will publicise "Minutes" in due course on our Website so everyone is kept informed.
 Agendas and reports for these “virtual” meetings will be published in the normal way on this website a week before the scheduled date.
 You can see Agendas, Reports & Minutes HERE.

-Agendas for these “virtual” meetings are necessarily restricted to essential business and we will still be considering Planning Applications, so if you would have attended to make your views known and still wish to make a representation to the Parish Council on these or any other report on the agenda, please convey your comments in the first instance by email to the Clerk at firstname.lastname@example.org and they will be taken into consideration.
+Agendas for these “virtual” meetings are necessarily restricted to essential business and we will still be considering Planning Applications, so if you would have attended to make your views known and still wish to make a representation to the Parish Council on these or any other report on the agenda, please convey your comments in the first instance by email to the Clerk at email@example.com and they will be taken into consideration.
 You can also make comments online directly to the Cornwall Council Planning Department by following this link https://www.cornwall.gov.uk/environment-and-planning/planning/online-planning-register/

 Stithians is a village and parish in Cornwall.
 It lies at the centre of a triangle bounded by Redruth, Helston and Falmouth and has a population of over 2000.
 The Parish includes the villages of Stithians and Longdowns as well as several hamlets, Penhalvean, Goonlaze, Trembroath and Trethellan Water.